 Are You Moving It Again?

 It’s impossible to truly understand what you would do in a given situation unless you’re forced to make the tough decisions involved firsthand.
 This is especially true for the concept of planning a wedding in a pandemic.
-If you found out that a bride is postponing her wedding for the second, or perhaps the third, time, you might be surprised, but don’t bring that up to the bride.
+If you found out that someone is postponing their wedding for the second, or perhaps the third, time, you might be surprised, but don’t bring that up to them.
 “It's already an emotional issue for the couple to move their date,” notes Chanda Daniels, creative director and owner of A Monique Affair in Oakland, California.
 “If you love them and you made it on all the guestlist for this new date, just be happy for them and recognize how challenging of a road it was for them to get to this point.”

 Who’s Invited to the Wedding?